MicrosoftDocs/sql-docs/docs/2014/reporting-services/configure-and-administer-a-report-server-ssrs-native-mode.md

 ms.assetid: cfec012b-56f1-4346-9814-247acf22351c
 caps.latest.revision: 50
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Configure and Administer a Report Server (SSRS Native Mode)
-  This topic summarizes the approaches that you can use to configure [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
+  This topic summarizes the approaches that you can use to configure [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)].
 It also includes a list of topics that explain how to configure specific components, features, or server capabilities.
-To configure [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], you can:
+To configure [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], you can:

 -   Use the Reporting Services Configuration Manager.
 Many of the topics in this section contain information about how to configure specific features through this tool.

--   Use [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] to customize server properties, enable My Reports, enable trace logs, and set site-wide defaults.
+-   Use [!INCLUDE[ssManStudio](../includes/ssmanstudio-md.md)] to customize server properties, enable My Reports, enable trace logs, and set site-wide defaults.
 For more information about site settings, see [Reporting Services Report Server &#40;Native Mode&#41;](../../2014/reporting-services/reporting-services-report-server-native-mode.md) for Management Studio.
 Note that you can create and run script that sets server properties programmatically.
 For more information, see [Script Deployment and Administrative Tasks](../../2014/reporting-services/script-deployment-and-administrative-tasks.md) and [Report Server System Properties](../../2014/reporting-services/dev-guide/report-server-system-properties.md).

 -   Use Report Manager to grant permissions to access the report server.
 Permissions are conveyed through role assignments that you define for each user or group account.
 For more information, see [Roles and Permissions &#40;Reporting Services&#41;](../../2014/reporting-services/roles-and-permissions-reporting-services.md).